 13 Maria Tallchief

-Born Elizabeth Marie “Betty” Tallchief to an Osage Nation father, she eventually became a well-known ballerina and is considered America’s first major prima ballerina.
-In 1947, Maria began dancing with the New York City Ballet until her retirement in 1965.
-Soon after, she founded the Chicago City Ballet and remained its artistic director for many years.
-Since 1997, she has been an adviser in Chicago-area dance schools and continues to astound future dancers with her always ahead-of-her-time abilities and was featured in a PBS special from 2007 to 2010.
+Born Elizabeth Marie “Betty” Tallchief to an Osage Nation father, Maria rose to become America’s first major prima ballerina.
+She joined the New York City Ballet in 1947 and dazzled audiences until her retirement in 1965.
+Later, she founded the Chicago City Ballet and served as its artistic director for many years.
+Since 1997, she has mentored countless dancers, earning a spot in a PBS special that ran from 2007 to 2010.

 12 Squanto